aressler38/messenger/README.md

 messenger.js
 ============

-Custom event binding and triggering provided by messenger.js (c) 2013 Alexander Ressler.
+A module that gives you simple, custom event bindings and triggers.

 how to use